Learn more about our Travel Heath Advisory Update and 2020 Oberammergau.

-Home-hosted lunch in vibrant Osijek and local entertainment
+Home-hosted lunch in vibrant Vukovar and local entertainment

-Cultural Connection: Learn about Croatia today during a morning lecture that prepares you for what's next: A visit with a local family to learn more about local life!
-Unforgettable Moment: As we make landfall in Croatia today, we’ll join a local family in their home for a riveting lunch.
+Get a firsthand understanding of local life in Croatia today!
+As we make landfall in Croatia, we’ll visit a Franciscan monastery — where we’ll be treated to the rich, mellow strains of a cello concert — before making our way to Eltz Manor, a baroque castle housing the Vukovar City Museum.
+After, we’ll join a local family in their home for a riveting lunch.
 Learn about day-to-day life, regional food, and more as we break bread with welcoming hosts.
-Cultural Connection: Then, if school is in session, we’ll meet some local students, or otherwise attend a guitar concert in a local courtyard.
-After, we’ll make our way to Eltz Manor, a baroque castle housing the Vukovar City Museum.
-Cultural Connection: More music awaits us back on the ship when a local band comes on board to play some modern-day classics that they’ve rejiggered into new arrangements.
+More music awaits us back on the ship when a local band comes on board to play some modern-day classics that they’ve rejiggered into new arrangements.

 Get folksy with craft and cooking lessons in Kalocsa